 Green Public Procurement is high on the Climate Action Plan and DCCAE agenda.

 The Irish Government’s annual public sector purchasing accounts for 10% to 12% of Ireland’s GDP, a large part of economic activity and demand.
 This provides Ireland’s public sector with significant influence to stimulate the provision of more resource-efficient, less polluting goods, services and works within the marketplace.

 For more information on Green Public Procurement see here.

 Socially responsible public procurement (SRPP) is about setting an example and influencing the marketplace.
 By promoting SRPP, public authorities can give companies real incentives to develop socially responsible management.
 By purchasing wisely, public authorities can promote employment opportunities, decent work, social inclusion, accessibility, design for all, ethical trade, and seek to achieve wider compliance with social standards.

 For more information on Social Procurement see here.

-The project kick off date is 2nd July 2019 and conclusion mid November.
-A full case study will be available before end 2019 and shared on this page.
+The project began in July 2019 and concluded mid November.
+A full case study will be available shortly.